jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 From the test I see that

 * `datetime.datetime`_ takes ``year``, ``month``, ``date``, ``hours`` and ``minutes`` as inputs
-* the `datetime.datetime.strptime`_ :doc:`method </functions/functions>` takes 2 strings_ as inputs - a timestamp and a pattern, and returns a `datetime.datetime`_ object
+* the `datetime.datetime.strptime`_ :doc:`method </functions/functions>` returns a `datetime.datetime`_ object when given 2 strings_ as inputs - a timestamp and a pattern
-* it also looks like the pattern provided represents the following
+* It also looks like the pattern provided represents the following

   - ``%d`` is for days
   - ``%m`` is for months